Form I-944: The Complete Guide (Free)

 We look forward to speaking with you.
 The first consultation fee is applied to the cost of your legal services.

-The complex field of immigration law just got a bit more complicated with the debate around the Public Charge rule and the corresponding I-944 Form.
+The complex field of immigration law just got a bit more complicated with the debate around the Public Charge rule and the corresponding Form I-944 declaration of self-sufficiency.
 On September 21, 2018, the Department of Homeland Security introduced one of the most significant changes to the “public charge” rule in almost 20 years.
-If applied in the present form, the suggested guidelines will decrease the number of immigrants admissible to the U.S. or the amount of those who can have their stay extended due to a potential inability to support themselves.
+If applied in the present form, the suggested public charge guidelines will decrease the number of immigrants admissible to the U.S. or the amount of those who can have their stay extended due to a potential inability to support themselves.

-Despite this, it’s possible that the changes will go through and the new Form I-944 may be required of many hopeful immigrants.
-Although most individuals who will be required to submit this document are accustomed to jumping through hoops, this lengthy application would best be explained by a qualified immigration attorney, such as those from Manji Law.
+Despite this, it’s possible that the public charge changes will go through and the new Form I-944, declaration of self-sufficiency, may be required of many hopeful immigrants.
+Although most individuals who will be required to submit the public charge document are accustomed to jumping through hoops, this lengthy application would best be explained by a qualified attorney, such as those from Manji Law.

 The I-944 Declaration of Self Sufficiency form shows that an entering or remaining individual is not likely to become one requiring public assistance.
-Those requesting Immigration Services from the United States Citizenship and Immigration Services (USCIS) may be required to prove that they will not burden the American tax-payers.
+Those requesting Immigration Services from the United States Citizenship may be required to prove that they will not burden the American tax-payers.
 This new regulation goes into effect on October 15th, 2019.

 Contact Manji Law to schedule your consultation today.
 Get answers without breaking the bank.